Latest News

 Adjusted Working Capital – Non-IFRS Financial Measure

 Adjusted Working Capital is calculated as current assets minus current liabilities, adjusted for convertible debentures and derivative liability.
 Adjusted Working Capital reflects our net working capital expected to be settled in cash within twelve months.
-The most comparable IFRS measure is working capital.

 Backlog - Non-IFRS Financial Measure